krzysk1/bgear/README.md

 2. Copy all *.tsb files from "extra300" folder from your Aerofly FS2 installation path into "bgear" folder.

+ Some features may not work as intended and this aircraft could crash your Aerofly FS2.
+ Use it at your own risk!

 There are other liveries in folders:

 - blender